Networker (train): Class 365

 The Class 365 was a dual-voltage EMU.
 The train was ordered in 1993, following a financial battle between NSE and InterCity for investment.
 Forty-one 4-car units were built from 1994 to 1995, the first sixteen fitted with pick-up shoes for power from 750 V DC third rail on services between London and Kent, and the other twenty-five fitted with pantographs for power from 25 kV AC overhead line equipment on services on the East Coast Main Line from London King's Cross to Peterborough and King's Lynn.
 After use by a variety of operators, Great Northern withdrew its Class 365 fleet on 15 May 2021, and the fleet was subsequently scrapped.

 Class 465

 The Class 465 is a four-car EMU, powered from 750 V DC third rail.
 They were built by British Rail Engineering Limited (465/0), ABB (465/1), and Metro Cammell (465/2) in slightly different versions.
 Used by Network SouthEast, upon privatisation they passed to Connex South Eastern, then to South Eastern Trains then to Southeastern and are currently operated by SE Trains.

 Class 466

 The Class 466 is a two-car EMU.
 It is powered from 750 V DC third rail and used extensively in multiple with 4-car 465s to provide 6-car and 10-car formations.
 43 units were built between 1993 and 1994 by Metro Cammell (who built the 465/2s) using GEC traction.
 The arrival of Class 376 Electrostar trains saw some units move to rural lines to operate 2-car shuttles, displacing half of the Class 508s.

+In early 2025, scrapping began on the stored Class 466 units.